techy-robot/wakapi-anyide/README.md

 Every website you visit can see this information.

 wakapi-anyide does not send:

-- any information about your system, like your username
+- any information about your system not listed above, like your username
+- file content
+- filenames outside of those included in your `wak.toml`

 For security, wakapi-anyide does not use wakatime-cli.